New mums: your body in the first week after birth

 Weight loss normally happens gradually after birth.
 Healthy eating and gentle exercise like walking can help with losing weight.
 Breastfeeding can help too.

-If you were overweight before you got pregnant and you would like to lose weight, talk with your health professional.
+If you were overweight before you got pregnant and you’d like to lose weight, talk with your health professional.
 If you’re losing too much weight and are underweight, it’s also a good idea to talk with your health professional.

 You might lose some hair from your head in the months after giving birth.
 This won’t last and should settle down when your baby is about six months old.